CHoudrouge4/CHoudrouge4.github.io/about.md

 During my undergraduate studies, I was a USAID Scholar at the [American University of Beirut](http://www.aub.edu.lb/) where I graduated with a Bachelor of Science in Computer Science and a Minor in Computational Science in 2017.

 My research interests include:
-* Algorithms and Complexity Theory
-* Discrete & Computational Geometry
+* The intersections between Theoretical Computer Science, Geometry, and Topology
-* Computational Science
+* Computational Science (Computational physics, numerical simulation...).

 My CV can be found [here]({{ site.baseurl }}/pdfs/cv.pdf).